- The Nissan Leaf has been a standby for plug-in hybrids since 2011.

 From the outside, the Rivian looks like a Jeep competitor, but the price range it sits in is definitely more luxurious.
 Unless you really want to, we don’t recommend using a $75,000 vehicle to go mudding or off-roading.

-The 2022 Ford Transit is not the sexiest car on this list, but we want to show off how many versatile forms of EVs are coming in today.
+The 2022 Ford Transit is not the sexiest car on this list, but it’s important to make note of the versatile forms of EVs that are being created today as electronic vehicle technology and style evolves.

 The 2022 Ford Transit is perfect for the contractor or person who needs a work van to get around to worksites or clients and wants to do it in an eco-friendly, affordable fashion.